gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 * files.yoursubdomain-live.gigadb.host
 * bastion.yoursubdomain-live.gigadb.host

-where *yourdomain* is a unique short string of your choice to identify your endpoints form those of other team members, like your IAM role name in lowercase or Gitlab project prefix
+where *yourdomain* is a unique short string of your choice to identify your endpoints form those of other team members, like your IAM role name in lowercase or Gitlab project prefix.

 Ask a core team member to create an "A" record in the DNS server to map to the Elastic IPs you have set up in previous section for your staging and live environment.

 #### AWS dashboard